Emotions are powerful sources of information.

 Like your thoughts, your emotions are an internal sense.
 Thoughts and emotions are only able to be felt and interpreted by you — the perceiver of these forces.
 The purpose of emotions in your body is to get you to either act toward things that drive satisfaction or act away from things that bring dissatisfaction or detect danger.
 They are a mechanism to be able to know if you are pursuing a life of thriving and/or deprivation.
 In these ways, emotions are informative.

-While a lack of total understanding continues, the underlying function of emotions in our existence appears evident.
-They are to get us to act toward things that drive satisfaction or away from things that elicit dissatisfaction.
-The emotion of love makes us connect, form bonds, raise families, and stay safe.
-Happiness moves us to achieve, relax, and play.
-Anger is activated when we sense a threat and perceive the need to protect ourselves or others.
+The emotion of love encourages you to connect, form bonds, and stay safe.
+Happiness moves you to achieve, relax, and play.
+Fear or anger is useful when you need to protect yourself or others from threat or danger.
 Sadness provokes reflection and processing.
 We are designed to respond to the world around us and emotions are our guides.

-This is a much more peaceful way to be.
+This is a much more grounded way to feel.